Living Laboratory

 DONATE VIA PAYPAL

-On 18 Nov 2015, Global Action Platform, Global Partnership for Sustainable Solutions (GPSS) and the Indigenous People’s Economic Union (IPEU) announced the launch of an unprecedented development project for an initial 1.2 million acres in one of the richest and most biologically diverse undeveloped tropical regions remaining in the world.
+On 18 Nov 2015, Global Action Platform and the Indigenous People’s Economic Union (IPEU) announced the launch of an unprecedented development project for an initial 1.2 million acres in one of the richest and most biologically diverse undeveloped tropical regions remaining in the world.

 According to Dr. Scott T. Massey, Chairman and CEO, Global Action Platform, “Our goal is to set a new global standard for sustainable development in underdeveloped and rural regions.
-We will work for scalable, sustainable solutions for abundant food, health, and prosperity and align the projects with the new Sustainable Development Goals, just launched by the United Nations.”
+We will work for scalable, sustainable solutions for abundant food, health, and prosperity that make the local people beneficiaries and stakeholders, alongside investors and business partners.”

 The potential for the groundbreaking new initiative was created in 1997 when the Philippine government declared IPRA Law – The Indigenous People’s Rights Act, which allows the Indigenous People of the Philippines to govern their own people, to own their land, and to manage the natural resources on their land.
 As a result of this law, title to up to 10M acres in one of the world’s richest undeveloped regions has been legally transferred in large blocks back to 21 tribes.

-Those desiring to learn more or to inquire regarding collaboration may contact: Dr. Scott Massey: stmassey@GlobalActionPlatform.org, Bryan Thomas: bryan.thomas@gpssglobal.com, Jonathan Gershon: jonathan.gershon@gpssglobal.com, or Jason Gershon: jason.gershon@gpssglobal.com.
+Those desiring to learn more or to inquire regarding collaboration may contact: Dr. Scott Massey: stmassey@GlobalActionPlatform.org, or Jonathan Gershon: jonathan.gershon@indigi.earth

 More Projects & Labs